Let me clarify ….

 The Stange (“stick” or “pole”) beer glass is a simple glass shaped like a cylinder.
 It looks like a regular old glass.
 Typically this is a smaller glass, holding around 6.5 ounces.

 The Stange is used for more delicate beers, such as Kölsch or Alt beers.
 The size and shape are said to concentrate the flavors within the beer and amplify the malt and hop flavors.
+And you finish the beer before it goes warm or flat.

 What is a Willi Becher